holoplot/meta-xilinx/meta-xilinx-multimedia/README.md

 This layer contains multimedia related recipes and bbappends for AMD Adaptive SoC's and specific FPGA targets.

-Inclusion of this layer does not necessarily introduced teh additional hardware support.
+Inclusion of this layer does not necessarily introduce the additional hardware support.
 See the bbappends for specific rules on enabling VCU, VDU, VCU2 and ISP specific software, usually through MACHINE_FEATURES.